celery/celery/CONTRIBUTING.rst

 Community Code of Conduct
 =========================

-The goal is to maintain a diverse community that is pleasant for everyone.
+The goal is to maintain a diverse community that's pleasant for everyone.
-That is why we would greatly appreciate it if everyone contributing to and interacting with the community also followed this Code of Conduct.
+That's why we would greatly appreciate it if everyone contributing to and interacting with the community also followed this Code of Conduct.

 The Code of Conduct covers our behavior as members of the community,